Like many vigilante groups in New England, the Society of Mutual Aid Against Thieves came about for good reason in Worcester, Mass., in 1795.

 The Society of Mutual Aid Against Thieves

-In 1795, a handful of men met in a Worcester tavern and formed the Association of Mutual Aid in Detecting Thieves to fight the increase in horse theft.
-The group started with 30 members and grew steadily afterwards.
+In 1795, a handful of men met in a Worcester tavern to fight the increase in horse theft.
+They formed the Association of Mutual Aid in Detecting Thieves The group started with 30 members and grew steadily afterwards.
 Isaiah Thomas mentions joining the organization in his diary.
 Later, members renamed it the Worcester Society of Mutual Aid Against Thieves.

 Its charter declared: